Deuteronomy 28 1-6

 “If you fully obey the lord your God and carefully follow all his commands, I give you today, the lord your God will set you high above all the nations on earth.
 All these blessings will come upon you and accompany you if you obey the lord your God.
 You will be blessed in the city and blessed in the country.
 The fruit of your womb will be blessed, and the crops of your land and the young of your livestock-the calves of your herds and the lambs of your flocks.
 Your basket and your kneading through will be blessed.
 You will be blessed when you come in and blessed when you go out…”

-By April, a week after I returned from my trip, he blessed me with a pay increase and raise at my company.
+By April, a week after I returned from my trip, he blessed me with a bonus and raise at my company.
 I wasn’t expecting both.
 It was a Tuesday, when this happened and I headed straight to Brooklyn Tabernacle’s Prayer Meeting.
 I’ve been going faithfully ever since.